devbhusal/terraform-ec2-RDS-wordpress-file-provisioner/README.md

 <h2> STEPS: </h2>

- <p>Clone this repo using command <code>  git clone https://github.com/devbhusal/terraform-ec2-RDS-wordpress.git</code></p>
+ <p>Clone this repo using command <code>  git clone https://github.com/devbhusal/terraform-ec2-RDS-wordpress-file-provisioner.git</code></p>
- <p> Go to project folder         <code>  cd terraform-ec2-RDS-wordpress </code></p>
+ <p> Go to project folder         <code>  cd terraform-ec2-RDS-wordpress-file-provisioner </code></p>
  <p>Initialize terraform          <code>  terraform init</code></p>
  <p>Change database and aws setting in terraform.tfvars file </p>
  <p>Generate Key pair using        <code> ssh-keygen -f mykey-pair  </code></p>
  <p>View Plan using                <code> terraform plan -var-file="user.tfvars"  </code></p>
  <p>Apply the plan using           <code> terraform apply -var-file="user.tfvars" </code></p>

- <p> After successfull provisioning of AWS Resources,Using remote-exec and private key, EC2 instance will be connected via  SSH.
-Tail command will used to check prgress of Wordpress Installation.
+ <p> After successfull provisioning of AWS Resources,Using remote-exec and private key, EC2 instance will be connected via  SSH.Installation will be done with remote-exec provisioner.
 Once Installation is done ,You will be provided with Public Ip address of WebServer.</p>
  <h3> everything is Automatic.
-This will provision all needed  aws resources and also build and start webserver using USERDATA </h3>
+This will provision all needed  aws resources and also build and start webserver using remote-exec </h3>

  <p>Destroy the resources          <code> terraform destroy -var-file="user.tfvars" </code></p>